swayamterode/react/4.Talk is Cheap Show Me The Code/Assignment/Assignment.md

 ---

-### Q11: What is Config Driven UI?
+### Q11: What is Config-Driven UI?

 - Config Driven UI is based on the configurations the app receives.
-Like the offers in India are different during the diwali sale but are not same in the other parts of the world.
+The offers in India are different during the Diwali sale but are not the same in the other parts of the world.
 - This is known as `Config Driven UI`.

 ---